yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

     - Amasty is now gradually implementing unit tests (and integration tests) ~ Bad usage of `ObjectManager`
-    - Last time I checked an Amasty extension, they did all correctly
+    - Last time I checked an Amasty extension, they did all correctly ~ And a lot of people are happy with Amasty
+    - Amasty extensions work with Amasty extensions
+    - Fair pricing of extensions

 ---
 {state: light middle}